Frawley Ranch: Current

 Denver, Colorado developer Daryll Propp and his partner, Mike Kreke, who was head of the retail giant Douglas Holding (purchased by CVC), bought the property in 1998 as Elkhorn Ridge partners and started commercial development along the area of I-90 at exit 17.
 With a 30 million dollar investment the property contains an RV park, home sites, and a golf course.
 2,800 acres was set aside as a conservation easement in perpetuity, through the South Dakota Agricultural Conservation Easement Program (ACEP), a division of the United States Department of Agriculture.
 Water and sewer was extended from Spearfish and the city limits expanded east of the golf course.
 Elkhorn Ridge announced a back-nine extension project was to start 2014 with an unknown completion date.
+The golf course is completed as of 2016.